madhuri333/CourseProj/ReadMe.md

 2. Codebook.rmd
 3. ReadMe.md (currently open)

--In run_analysis.R, R code for the whole process of extracting and cleaning the data is present.
+- In run_analysis.R, R code for the whole process of extracting and cleaning the data is present.
--Full description of measurement variables can be found in Codebook.rmd
+- Full description of measurement variables can be found in Codebook.rmd
--This ReadMe.md file describes my methods and assumptions in attempting the project.
+- This ReadMe.md file describes my methods and assumptions in attempting the project.
 It also describes the process to run the code and access the resulting data.

 ##The Approach